kevin-sakai/cs160-project/README.md

 Connection details are saved locally in the browser and shared across the app, allowing other pages (such as Trigger Events) to interact with OBS seamlessly.

-> As long as OBS is running with WebSocket enabled, no additional setup is needed to use this page.
+> As long as OBS is running with WebSocket enabled and you've entered your credentials, no additional setup is needed to use this page.